D. Lawrence Kincaid: Contributions

 Kincaid is best known for his convergence model of communication, a nonlinear model of communication wherein two communicators strive to reach "mutual understanding."
 He proposed the model in his 1979 East-West Communication Institute Monograph (Paper No. 18) and detailed it in his book, Communication Networks: Toward a New Paradigm for Research (Free Press, 1981) with Everett Rogers.
 He applied cybernetics and information theory to the process of meaning coordination and human understanding.
 In recent years, this model has been particularly popular among proponents of development communication.

 Kincaid identified seven epistemological biases that had characterized the dominant Western models of communication: (1) a view of communication as linear rather than cyclical; (2) a message-source bias rather than a focus on relatedness and interdependence; (3) an analysis of objects of communication in a manner that isolates them from larger contexts; (4) a concentration on discrete messages instead of silence, rhythm, and timing; (5) a concentration on persuasion rather than understanding, agreement, and collective action; (6) attention to individuals rather than relationships; (7) a model of one-way mechanistic causation rather than mutual causation.

 Kincaid also developed new methods for multivariate causal attribution analysis of communication impact, the communication for participatory development model, the ideational model for behavior change communication and evaluation, computer programs to analyze the multi-dimensional image of audience perceptions, computer simulation of social networks for the theory of bounded normative influence, and drama theory to measure the impact of entertainment-education programs.

 Kincaid is a co-author of Health Communication: Lessons from Family Planning and Reproductive Health, considered by many as a seminal book on the topic of health communication.
-He edited Communication Theory: Eastern and Western Perspectives, which won the 1988 Outstanding Book Award from the Intercultural and Development Communication Division of the International Communication Association.